ec-europa/ecl-twig/docs/documentation.md

 The extra (meta) package `@ecl-twig/ec-components` is used to automatically import all the available Twig components.
 New components must be added in this package!

-### Rendering a component
+### Style guide

 Each component comes with a [Storybook](https://storybook.js.org/) story file `*.story.js`.

 Twig templates are imported and visualized through these stories for demonstrating components' visual design as well as data structures and behaviors.

 ### EC/EU systems

-The library was built with two independent systems in mind, EC and EU, the filesystem is still reflecting that although in ECL-Twig only the EC components are defined and two different storybook instances are prepared to render the components with the right style.
+The library was built with two independent systems in mind, EC and EU, but in ECL-Twig only the EC components are defined and two different storybook instances are prepared to render the components with the right style.

-Sometimes components diverge in the two systems in terms of content or data for the input that we receive as specs from ECL, if this cannot be simply handled in a single `*.story.js` file, two story files can be created, the system will select the right one for the different system looking at the beginning of the file name: `ec-{compnent}.story.js` will be chosen when starting EC and `eu-{compnent}.story.js` when starting EU.
+Sometimes components diverge in the two systems in terms of content or data for the input that we receive as specs from ECL, if this cannot be handled in a single `*.story.js` file, two story files can be created, the system will select the right one for the different system: `ec-{component}.story.js` will be chosen when starting EC and `eu-{component}.story.js` when starting EU.

 #### Working on the EC system